 \xVal defines an embedding that is continuous in the numerical values of the input.
 However, if we use a multi-class classification task as our output and training algorithm, the model as a whole will not be end-to-end continuous when considering the map from the input numbers to the output numbers.
 For this reason, we treat numbers separately at the output layer.
 This process is illustrated in the right-hand portion of Fig.~\ref{fig:encoding}.

 As is standard practice in transformer-based language models, we define a token head that outputs a probability distribution of the tokens of the vocabulary.
 However, since our formalism replaces numbers with the \texttt{[NUM]} token, this head does not carry any information about the number value.
-We therefore introduce a new number head with a scalar output, trained via mean squared error (MSE) loss, to recover the numerical value associated with each instance of the \texttt{[NUM]} token.
+We therefore introduce a new number head with a scalar output.
+We train via Mean Squared Error (MSE) loss, for $k=0$, or Normalized Mean Squared Error (NMSE) loss, for $k>0$, to recover the numerical value associated with each instance of the \texttt{[NUM]} token.
 For any input, we first look at the output of the token head.
-If the generated token is the \texttt{[NUM]} token, we then look at the number head to fill in the value for this token.
+If the generated token is the \texttt{[NUM]} token (or in the span of the \texttt{[NUM]}$_i$ tokens, if $k>0$), we then look at the number head to fill in the value for this token.
 As shown in Section \ref{sec:experiments}, since the transformer is now end-to-end continuous when inferring numerical values, it performs better when interpolating to previously unseen values.